Litauen/docs.bannerlordmodding.lt/resources/tpactool.md

 !!! warning ".obj files often are not imported into Blender properly.
 Try .dae instead.
 Select in the file window -> Save as type: COLLADA (*.dae)"

+!!! danger "If crashing - Try to export without textures and with all the LODs."

 ## Textures

 Example exported textures: